 longing.
 This is the crux of all those come here/go away

-western songs!
-Love equals pain, and vice-versa.
+country western songs!
+In essence, love equals pain, and

 come to interpret as loving feelings, evaporate.
 At this